 7.2 Construction

-7.2.1 Land Rights - Each Party shall furnish at no cost to the other Party any necessary access, easements, licenses, and/or rights of way upon, over, under, and across lands owned or controlled by Generator Owner and/or its affiliated interests for the construction and operation of necessary lines, substations, and other equipment to accomplish interconnection of the Facility with the Transmission System under this Agreement and shall, at all reasonable times, give Virginia Power, or its agents, free access to such lines, substations, and equipment.
+7.2.1 Land Rights - Each Party shall furnish at no cost to the other Party any necessary access, easements, licenses, and/or rights of way upon, over, under, and across lands owned or controlled by Generator Owner and/or its affiliated interests for the construction and operation of necessary lines, substations, and other equipment to accomplish interconnection of the Facility with the Transmission System under this Agreement and shall, at all reasonable times, give Virginia Power, or its agents, free access to such lines, substations, and equipment, While at the Facility site, Virginia Power shall comply with site safety rules and directives.
 Should Virginia Power elect to install the metering devices, an accessible, protected and satisfactory site selected upon mutual agreement by the Parties and located on the Generator Owner’s premises shall be provided by and at the Generator Owner’s expense for installation of such metering devices, unless Virginia Power elects to install meters on poles or other locations controlled by it.
 Generator Owner grants to Virginia Power at all reasonable times and with reasonable supervision, the right of free ingress and egress to Generator Owner’s premises for the purpose of installing, testing, reading, inspecting, repairing, operating, altering or removing any of Virginia Power’s property located on Generator Owner’s premises or for other purposes necessary to enable Virginia Power to receive electric energy, suspend the receipt thereof, or determine Generator Owner’s compliance with this Agreement.

 Facility and Equipment Design and Construction - Generator Owner shall, at its sole expense, design, construct, and install the Facility and all equipment needed to interconnect the Facility with the Transmission System, except for any Virginia Power Interconnection Facilities or Transmission System upgrades constructed, installed and maintained by Virginia Power pursuant to Section 7.3.
-The Generator Owner’s Interconnection Facilities and equipment shall satisfy all requirements of applicable safety and/or engineering codes, including Virginia Power’s, and further, shall satisfy all requirements of any duly-constituted regulatory authority having jurisdiction.
+The Generator Owner’s Interconnection Facilities and equipment shall satisfy all requirements of applicable safety and/or engineering codes, including Virginia Power’s furnished to the Generator Owner, and further, shall satisfy all requirements of any duly-constituted regulatory authority having jurisdiction.

 7.2.3 Generator Owner shall submit all specifications for Generation Owner’s Interconnection Facilities and equipment, including system protection facilities, to Virginia Power for review at least ninety (90) days prior to interconnecting such Interconnection Facilities and equipment with the Transmission System in order to insure that such interconnection is consistent with operational control, reliability and/or safety standards or requirements of Virginia Power.